How to keep active during the winter months

 Help your loved one learn a musical instrument, a new skill, like knitting, or a new game, like Scrabble.
 Having a hobby is a great way to keep the mind active and also helps give structure to your loved ones day.
 Sharing a hobby with your loved one is a great way of maintaining that social engagement.

-One of our professional live-in carers explained how his client Mr T’s care team has been helping him play the piano again.
+One of our carers explained how his client Mr T’s care team has been helping him play the piano again.
 Mr T has played the piano for the first time just over a month ago and this was the first time since he was in World War 2 Bomber Command.